discordjs/guide/guide/commando/permissions.md

 };
 ```

 You can then use the `userPermissions` and `clientPermissions` options to check for certain permissions.
-If you wanted to restrict the `meow` command, requiring the user to have the ability to manage messages and the client full administrator access, you'd do the following:
+If you wanted to restrict the `meow` command, requiring the member to have the ability to manage messages and the client full administrator access, you'd do the following:

 <!-- eslint-skip -->